Tracking for the Summer Reading program ends in...

 No!
 The books, audiobooks and e-books do not have to be borrowed from the Library to count.
 Same can be said for magazines, newspapers, journal articles, etc. Time spent reading social media posts should not be counted.

-Reading hour postcards and tracker bookmarks must be submitted before 5 pm on Saturday, March 19th in order to be entered into the drawings.
-Google form entries must be submitted by 11:59 pm on Sunday, March 20th.
+Reading hour postcards and Google form entries must be submitted by 7:55 pm on Wednesday, September 21st in order to be entered into the drawings.

-The winners will be announced on Monday, March 21st — yay for spring!
+The winners will be announced on Thursday, September 22nd!

 Participants must be ages 18+.